frees-io/frees-rpc-workshop/README.md

 }
 ```

 * Implicit Runtime evidences.
-At least we need to provide:
+At the very least, we need to provide:
   * An `FSHandler` (Natural Transformation) instance of the service defined before.
   * Server configuration, where we will bind the `RFMAnalysis` service and configure the tcp port to `8080`.

   This is done at `implicits.scala` in [./server/src/main/scala/](./server/src/main/scala/)

 ```scala